Need Help? Let's Talk

 Its History

-According to the resident, Mr. Bishnu Lal Shrestha, the main entrance to Maidi kingdom was Dare Guada.
+According to the resident, Mr. Bishnu Lal Shrestha, the main entrance to the Maidi kingdom was Dare Guada.
 He has protected the copper coins and other materials to justify his statements.
-Ghale rulers had chosen Dare Gauda as the main entrance because it is located on a top hill to protect the kingdom.
+Ghale rulers chose Dare Gauda as the main entrance because it is located on a top hill to protect the kingdom.
 On the other hand, Ghale rulers decided to visit this place to see the fantastic view of the Himalayas.

 Most Asked Questions by Travellers